duken72/dotfiles/README.md

 ### Backup existing dotfiles and configs

-I'm actually .. kind of .. proud of my `.aliases`.
+I'm, actually .. kind of .. proud of my `.aliases`.
 Though not much, but I have gone quite a long way, from ground zero.

 ### Install dotfiles and configs